25 Famous Painters Who Shaped the Art World As We Know it

 To understand the survey results and the generational differences in choosing an artist to name as the most famous, we need first to understand the nature of fame.

-Lovitt thinks of fame as a cultural concept that extends from the innate need to create in and out-groups within society.
+Lovitt considers fame a cultural concept that extends from the innate need to create in and out-groups within society.
 Society bestows fame upon individuals deemed as “more” than the baseline.
 The notion of fame can only persist while culture sustains this relationship.

 Fame isn’t always related to talent.
 Van Gogh was not famous in his time, despite the extraordinary works of art he produced.
 His sister-in-law championed his case after he passed away, securing his position as one of the most famous painters.
-Van Gogh’s iconic work may have been lost if not for her persistence.
+Van Gogh’s iconic work may have been lost without her persistence.

 Fine Art Fame

 Jensen’s theory of why fine art fame is so different from fame in music or film is that art has stagnated.
-In her experience, the media focuses more on art that pushes an agenda than on beautiful art that people enjoy consuming.
+In her experience, the media focuses more on art pushing an agenda than on beautiful art people enjoy consuming.
 Uneven media attention leads to a disconnect.
 Skilled artists producing breathtaking work don’t get the same media attention as bananas taped to walls.

 Will Davinci and Picasso Hold Their Titles?